 Each proposed IEEE 802 LMSC standard shall provide evidence of a distinct identity.
 Identify standards and standards projects with similar scopes and for each one describe why the proposed project is substantially different.

 The IEEE 802.15.4 standard was developed specifically to optimally address the needs of IoT networks and is broadly used in that application.
 It remains unique in that regard.
 The ULI standard serves to help increase the competitive edge of the 802.15.4 standard.
-The ULI standard is unique in that no other standard provides mechanisms such as EtherType, to support multiple, diverse higher layer protocols to IEEE Std 802.15.4.
+The ULI standard is unique in that no other standard provides mechanisms such as EtherType Protocol Differentiation (EPD), to support multiple, diverse higher layer protocols to IEEE Std 802.15.4.

 Technical Feasibility